Coronavirus Catch-up Premium

 The catch-up premium is funded on a per pupil basis at £80 per pupil.
-This will be based on the previous year’s census, meaning we will be in receipt of £14,400.
-It is not expected, however, that there will be a spend of £80 on each and every pupil in schools.
-The government has made it clear that the spending of this money will be down to schools to allocate as they see fit.
-To support schools to make the best use of this funding, the Education Endowment Foundation (EEF) has published a support guide for schools with evidence-based approaches to catch up for all students.
+This will be based on the previous year’s census therefore we have been allocated £14400 (based on 180 pupils).
+The spending of this money will be down to schools to allocate as they see best.
+To support schools to make the best use of this funding, the Education Endowment Foundation has published a support guide for schools with evidence-based approaches to catch up for all students:

-At Carter’s, following the advice from the EEF the Covid-19 ‘Catch up’ money will be used in order to provide:
+At Carter’s, in response to the EEF report, the Covid-19 ‘Catch up’ money will be used in order to provide:

 - curriculum resources and materials that support mental health and well-being of pupils

 - the purchase of curriculum resources and materials that support “catch up”, e.g. additional phonics resources to allow 1:1 phonics “catch up” to take place